The Best Cheap Online Stock Brokers

 Whether you’re new to the stock market or a seasoned investor, choosing a brokerage with low overhead is a smart financial decision: Spending less money on fees means your investments have more room to grow.
 And while cheap trading platforms may not offer the same level of counsel or market research as a traditional firm, you can still find plenty of tools to make trading decisions smarter and faster.

-If you’re a relative newcomer to the stock market, you need an account with low costs, plenty of educational resources, and, importantly, a low account minimum.
+If you’re a relative newcomer to the stock market, you should look for an account with low costs, plenty of educational resources, and, importantly, a low account minimum.
 Your best bets are Ally Invest and Charles Schwab.
-These two brokerages share a lot of price points, and most other differences between the two are trade-offs.
-Example: Ally provides access to nearly twice as many mutual funds (around 10,000 vs. 5,000).
-And Ally charges a much lower mutual fund commission (around $9 vs. Schwab’s $75).
+These two brokerages share a lot of price points, and most of the differences between the two are trade-offs.
+Example: Ally provides access to nearly twice as many mutual funds (around 10,000 vs. 5,000) and charges a much lower mutual fund commission (around $9 vs. Schwab’s $75).
 Meanwhile, no brokerage can compare with Charles Schwab for exchange-traded funds (ETFs): Over 200 trade commission-free.
-Ally doesn’t offer any zero-commission ETFs.
+Conversely, Ally doesn’t offer any zero-commission ETFs.

 With those differences in mind, we prefer Ally Invest for new investors due to its $0 minimum to start a brokerage account and because it offers virtual trading.
 With virtual trading, you can test out strategies before putting your own cash into the mix.
 Charles Schwab doesn’t offer any equivalent, and has a $1,000 account minimum.
-Ally also gives you the option to try your hand with individual trades or open a managed portfolio with a little more expert guidance.
-For the second option, get started with a $2,500 deposit and a couple easy questions about your financial objectives and risk tolerance.
+Ally also gives you the option to try your hand with individual trades or open a managed portfolio with a little more expert guidance, although managed portfolios require a $2,500 minimum.